Multihead self-attention in cortico-thalamic circuits: Abstract

 \section{Abstract}

 Both biological cortico-thalamic networks and artificial transformer networks use canonical computations to perform a wide range of cognitive tasks.
-In this work, we propose that the structure of cortico-thalamic circuits is well suited to realize a computation analogous to multihead self-attention, the main algorithmic innovation of transformers.
-We start with the concept of a cortical unit module or microcolumn, and propose that superficial and deep pyramidal cells carry distinct computational roles.
-Specifically, superficial pyramidal cells encode an attention mask applied onto deep pyramidal cells to compute attention-modulated values.
-We show how to wire such microcolumns into a circuit equivalent to a single head of self-attention.
-We then suggest the parallel between one head of attention and a cortical area.
-On this basis, we show how to wire cortico-thalamic circuits to perform multihead self-attention.
-Along these constructions, we refer back to existing experimental data, and find noticeable correspondence.
-Finally, as a first step towards a mechanistic theory of synaptic learning in this framework, we derive formal gradients of a tokenwise mean squared error loss for a multihead linear self-attention block.\\
+In this work, we propose that the structure of cortico-thalamic circuits is well suited to realize a computation analogous to multihead self-attention, the main algorithmic innovation of transformer networks.
+We assign distinct computational roles to superficial and deep pyramidal cells of the cortex: while superficial pyramidal cells maintain a key-value memory, deep pyramidal cells encode the current query, gain-modulated by the key-value memory in the superficial layer.
+We show that the structure of this computation matches the fine-grained structure of core and matrix projections from the thalamus to the cortex.
+We then suggest the parallel between one head of attention and a cortical area, and propose that a thalamo-cortico-thalamic pathway implements a computation akin to a multihead, unnormalized, linear self-attention block.
+Cross-attention corresponds to the key-value memory of one cortical area being used for retrieval by the query in another cortical area.
+Finally, as a first step towards a mechanistic theory of synaptic learning of cortical transformers, we derive the formal gradients of a typical loss function with respect to the parameters of such computation.